yoep/popcorn-fx/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![codecov](https://codecov.io/gh/yoep/popcorn-desktop-javafx/branch/master/graph/badge.svg?token=A801IOOZAH)](https://codecov.io/gh/yoep/popcorn-desktop-javafx)

-Popcorn FX is based on the original Popcorn Time Desktop and Popcorn Time Android versions.
-Popcorn FX uses **Java 11+** and **OpenJFX 13+**.
+Popcorn FX was based on the original Popcorn Desktop and Popcorn Android versions.
+Popcorn FX uses **Java** and **OpenJFX**.
 This version was created to work with embedded devices such as the Raspberry PI, but it also works on desktop environments such as **Linux, Windows & Mac**.

 Popcorn FX has been tested with **Raspberry Pi 3B+ and 4**.